-Dr. Andrea J. Boudreaux is a native of Houston, TX.
-She is a committed healthcare executive with over a decade of progressive leadership in healthcare administration and a dedicated clinician who recognizes the plight of minorities in both mental and physical health.
-She is an honors graduate of Howard University in Washington, DC where she earned a Bachelor’s degree in Biology and a minor in Chemistry.
+Dr. Andrea J. Boudreaux, FACHE, is a committed healthcare executive and medical psychologist with over a decade of progressive leadership in healthcare strategy & operations and clinical practice.
+She is a dedicated clinician who recognizes the plight of minorities in both mental and physical health.
+Her work spans companies and business units at various stages of growth and profitability; including for-profit, not-for profit, community, faith-based, start-up, established, and turnaround settings.
+She is an Honors graduate of Howard University, The Texas A&M University System School of Public Health, and the American School of Professional Psychology.

 Dr. Boudreaux is a highly sought-after medical psychologist and works diligently to improve the health of children and adolescents through addressing mental and behavioral health issues through the integration of behavioral health and primary care.
 Her research interests include the integration of spirituality/religion and psychotherapy as well as the underutilization of mental health services, especially within the African American community.
 Dr. Boudreaux spent over a decade in clinical practice integrating behavioral and medical care as well as providing psychological assessments for adjudicated youth in the criminal justice system.
 As the Executive Director of AGAPE, LLC, Dr. Boudreaux led a three-state expansion of a community mental health organization and provided care to thousands of patients annually.